RasaHQ/rasa/docs/docker_walkthrough.rst

       dispatcher.utter_message(joke) #send the message back to the user return []

-Then add the custom action in your stories and your domain file.
+Next add the custom action in your stories and your domain file.
-Continuing the example from above replace replace ``utter_cheer_up`` in ``data/stories.md`` with the custom action ``action_joke`` and add ``action_joke`` to the actions in the domain file.
+Continuing the example from above replace ``utter_cheer_up`` in ``data/stories.md`` with the custom action ``action_joke`` and add ``action_joke`` to the actions in the domain file.